-The gross margin increased to 71.2 percent from 68.8 percent last year.
-The company's other operating income includes governmental grants of EUR 810 (157) thousand including a waived loan from Business Finland of EUR 538 thousand related to a terminated product development project.
-The gross margin for the twelve-month period of 2021 adjusted for the total amount of the grants and other operating income would have been 65.6 percent compared to 67.6 percent in 2020.
+The gross margin decreased to 68.7 percent from 71.1 percent last year.
+In January-December the Company's other operating income was EUR 857 (810) thousand.
+Other operating income includes EUR 841(538) thousand Business Finland loan waiver related to closed product development projects.
+The gross margin for the period adjusted for the total amount of the grants and other operating income would have been 62.8 percent compared to 65.6 percent in 2021.